Container Orchestration | Definition, Benefits & How It Works

 When the number of containers increases substantially, container orchestration comes into play, especially in the CI/CD pipeline.
 Container orchestration is an automated technique of managing, scheduling, networking, and monitoring containers.
 It is almost impossible to manage containers without the involvement of container orchestration when scalability is required.
 Container orchestration mainly concentrates on the life cycle of containers and the dynamics of the environment.

-These are some key features of a standard container orchestration platform:
+The following are some of the key features of a standard container orchestration platform:

 - Health checks: The developers set up the health check for any service in the container to ensure the orchestration is properly deploying and managing hyper-scale applications.